Agricultural Literacy Curriculum Matrix

 Roll of the Genes

-Students will learn about genes and how they affect important traits such as growth, reproduction, disease resistance, and behavior.
-Students will also discover the responsibilities of an animal geneticist.
+Students explore how genes affect important traits such as growth, reproduction, disease resistance, and behavior and discover the responsibilities of an animal geneticist.
+Grades 3-5

 Essential Files (maps, charts, pictures, or documents)